COP29: World leaders meet in Baku, with big names missing – DW – 11/12/2024

 However, this goal looks increasingly unlikely to be met.
 This year the limit is expected to be exceeded for the first time, while the target is a multi-year average.

-The UN chief also said that nations needed to reach an agreement that does not leave poorer countries "empty-handed" in their fight against climate change.
+The UN chief also said that nations needed to reach an agreement that does not leave developing countries "empty-handed" in their fight against climate change.
+"A deal is a must," he said.

-"Developing countries must not leave Baku empty-handed.
-A deal is a must," Guterres said.
+The Republic of Congo's President Denis Sassou Nguesso expressed concern over climate financing and said the new collective quantified goal "must be based on scientific data that takes into account the impact and needs of developing countries in tackling climate change."

-In an address on Tuesday, Azerbaijan President Aliyev repeated a controversial quote that oil, gas and other natural resources are a "gift of the God" and said nations should not be judged by their natural resources and how they use them.
+Nguesso said over $1000 billion was needed and said the new goal needed to be defined from a perspective of "climate justice and the just transition."

 kb/wmr (AFP, AP)